 I hope you like this square crochet coaster pattern.
 If you make anything from my patterns, share them on Instagram & tag me @my_crochet_space!
 I love to see your makes! 🙂

-The video shows how to work the stitch from round 2, how to change colour (if you want to make a half/half coaster) and how to slip stitch in the final row and to weave in the ends.
+The video shows how to work the thermal stitch from the very beginning, how to change colour (if you want to make a half/half coaster), how to slip stitch in the final row and to weave in the ends.

 More Free Patterns